Tiz-Colox-Projects/minesweeper-flags/README.md

 -----------------------------------
 First simple project in C++. no GUI.
 -----------------------------------
-I made a header file just to make the main.cpp lighter and easy to read. it language, in code and in the exe.
+I made a header file just to make the main.cpp lighter and easy to read.
+IT language, in code and in the exe.